-FORMULA: 50% of the funds appropriated shall be allotted based on 2019-20 allotted ADM for LEAs and funded ADM for other public school shall receive an average dollars per student in poverty.
+FORMULA: 50% of the funds appropriated shall be allotted based on 2019-20 shall receive an average dollars per student in poverty.

 50% of the funds appropriated shall be allotted based on the students in poverty per the 2017 census for LEAs.
 Other public school units